 Because being a guarantor may impact your own money or assets, you’re required to seek independent legal advice and a solicitor’s certificate of legal advice before signing the bank papers.

-Mountains Lawyers have been providing guarantor advice for many years, whether it be for bank guarantee, family guarantee, parental guarantee or personal guarantee, and when a guarantor is required to present evidence that an independent solicitor has provided them with legal Advice concerning a bank guarantee.
+Mountains Lawyers Legal Solutions have been providing guarantor advice for many years, whether it be for bank guarantee, family guarantee, parental guarantee or personal guarantee, and when a guarantor is required to present evidence that an independent solicitor has provided them with legal Advice concerning a bank guarantee.

 What do I need to know about being a guarantor?